Robert van Kerkhoff (BNP Paribas), Bert Boerman (Governance.com), Davide Martucci (Next Gate Tech): Enhancing the human component of technology

 How do you see the future of finance?

-BB : The future is digital.
-Data has been digitized for a while; we need to digitize processes.
+Bert Boerman : The future is digital.
+Data has been digitized for a while; we also need to digitize processes.
 Clients expect things to go fast.
-They have been remarkably patient with financial institution, but the time has come to deliver an enjoyable experience.
-We need to automate the boring tasks in order to enhance the human expertise.
+They have been remarkably patient with financial institutions, but the time has come to deliver a more enjoyable experience.
+We need to automate the more mundane and administrative tasks in order to free up time for human analysis and decision-taking.

-Davide: I agree with Bert.
-Digital, transparent, digital, sustainable.
+I agree with Bert.
+Digital, transparent, sustainable.
 Once you feed machines with huge amounts of data, machine learning and artificial intelligence can produce spectacular results and empower employees.
-Those who used to calculate NAVs on an excel sheet can now focus on anomalies, machine learning and client satisfaction.
+Manual tasks are digitalized and operators can now focus on anomalies, machine learning and client satisfaction.
 Cloud technology is very transformational in Luxembourg.
-Small companies like ours can rely on the robust infrastructure of IBM for example to meet the standards of banks.
+Small companies like ours can rely on the robust infrastructure of clouds providers, like IBM for example, to meet the standards of banks.
 A massive transformation has started, segment by segment.
-You can already by stocks in one click.
+You can already buy stocks in one click.
 Soon, this magic will apply to loans, KYC and so on.

-Robert: The future is very promising.
-People start to realize the positive impact of banks in supporting our economies.
+Robert van Kerkhoff: The future is very promising.
+People are starting to realize the positive impact of banks in supporting our economies with a clear social responsibilty.
 This is different compared to the previous crisis in 2007-2008.
 The challenging period we are going through shows the importance of banking players in financing the transition to a sustainable world.